-With the rise of flexible working practices, more and more of us are now working from home.
-So the need for a dedicated workspace within the home is greater than ever.
+During these uncertain times with more of us now working from home, the need for a dedicated workspace is greater than ever.
 For some, this might be an entire room given over to a home office, or it might be a carefully designed work zone within a sitting room or hallway.
 Whatever the scale of the project, the key is to create a functional, comfortable and inspiring place in which to work.
 We’ve created many stylish home offices over the years for our discerning clients.
 Here, we share our top tips on how to create the ultimate home office.

 If you don’t have the space for a dedicated home office, why not create a stylish workspace in a corner of the sitting room or under the stairs?
 A built-in desk and shelving can be integrated seamlessly into a living room to create a work ‘zone’ which blends in with the rest of the room.
 In our Eaton Mews North project, the desk area in the open-plan sitting room makes a real statement with its retro leather chair, industrial-style desk and neon artwork.